OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-15.md

 ## 1 Chronicles 15:4

-David gathered together the sons of Aaron and the Levites:
+David called together the sons of Aaron and the Levites:

 ---